joestubbs/coe379L-sp24/docs/unit03/cnn.rst

 In the above animation, you can see how a :math:`3x3` window slides across the image of size :math:`5x5` and builds a feature map of size :math:`3x3` using the convolution operation.
 Let's understand the convolution operation that is performed when the kernel/filter slides across the input image with example below.
 Each filter in a CNN has a set of learnable parameters, which are the weights.
-These weights are adjusted during the training process through backpropagation and gradient descent to learn meaningful features from the input data.
-The weights in a filter determine the specific patterns or features that the filter is sensitive to.
+These weights are adjusted during the training process through backpropagation and gradient descent to learrn features in data.

 .. figure:: ./images/ConvolutionKernel.png
     :width: 500px